 When it’s beautiful in Boston, there’s a plethora of things to do both indoor and out.
 However, finding things to do in Boston on a rainy day can be a little trickier!
 If it’s not raining, it could potentially be snowing, sleeting, hailing, or you might have awful allergies that are keeping you indoors!
-And let’s be honest, there’s only so much shopping, bowling, and dining you can do before it gets to your head.
-But worry not, for fun still lurks beyond Boston’s unpredictable weather!
+And let’s be honest, there’s only so much movie theaters, shopping, bowling, and dining you can do before it gets to your head.
+You’ve probably had a trip or two in the Museum of Science of the Boston Public Library and Museums of Natural History- you’ve run out of places to visit in Boston during rainy days!
+But worry not, for fun things still lurk beyond Boston’s unpredictable weather!

-Luckily, it’s easy to find some not-so-well-kept secrets when it comes to fantastic Boston indoor activities!
+Luckily, it’s easy to find some not-so-well-kept secrets when it comes to fantastic indoor activities in Boston!
+Absolutely perfect for a rainy day!
 Read on below to see some of our personal favorite attractions.

 1. Play an escape room at Trapology Boston

 177 Tremont St. 2nd floor Boston, MA 02111

 Trapology Boston, Boston’s best escape the room, hosts six escape games of varying difficulty to play.
 Perfect for groups from 2-10, it’s a great way to spend an hour and a half of your day while you wait for the crazy weather to pass.
 Check here to look at available times!

 “Trapology Boston was the perfect activity to bring my teenage children to.
 It’s hard to get them away from their phones and devices for a whole hour, and this was the perfect thing to do in Boston on a rainy day!” – Shery

 Always wanted to save yourselves from a sinking submarine haunted by a real angsty ghost?
 We have you covered.

 Sure, we’re a little biased, but we’re confident that a visit to play a game with us will be the highlight of your day in the city!

 Even on a rainy day in Boston, we’re here and would be happy to challenge you, your family, and friends!